ascholerChemeketa/cs160Reader/_sources/LogicCircuits/AndGate.rst

         1               1               1
         =============   =============   =============

-Once again, what the 1's and 0's stand for does not matter.
+Once again, the 1's and 0's can be represent any Boolean (true/false) information.
 AND is a general rule for combining two Boolean values that makes sense in many domains.
 For instance, we could express the logic for determining a letter grade from a percent with a rule like: "if your grade is greater than or equal to 80 AND your grade is less than 90, then you have a B".
 The AND combines two true/false ideas ("your grade is < 90"; "your grade is > or = to 80") into one result ("you have a B").
-If either of the two facts is false, then you do not have a B.
+If either of the two facts is false (your grade is < 80 or over 90), then you do not have a B.